MRU-COMP1502-201901/COMP-1502-001-W19/examples/relations/vending_design.md

 * A maximum stock - int
 * A total sales - double

 The item code, price, and maximum stock should be set when creating the new item.
 The on-hand stock should be increased by the `restock` method (upto, but not over the maximum stock) and should be decremented by the `purchase` method.

+**Important Methods**
+* `purchase` - should subtract one from the on-hand stock (so long as that's above zero) and add the price to the total sales.
+If it's not able to take one from stock the method should return false, otherwise true.
+* `restock` - should add a new amount to the on-hand stock (so long as the *sum of the existing stock plus the new stock* is less than the maximum stock.
+If it's not able to add the new stock it should not change the amount on hand, and should return false, otherwise it should return true.
+* `resetSales` should reset the total sales to zero.

+Each of the fields should have a getter method, that returns the value unaltered.